 Among the many California beach towns, manicured Santa Barbara seems an unlikely place for a neighborhood called the Funk Zone.
-But this once industrial area near the beach is thriving, fueled by hip wineries, arty cafés, surf shops, and eclectic museums.
+But this once industrial area near the Santa Barbara beach is thriving with things to do, fueled by hip wineries, arty cafés, surf shops, and eclectic museums.
 Area code is 805.

 Elvis’s Saint Christopher medal from the movie Jailhouse Rock is just one of many rarities at the Santa Barbara Surfing Museum, a trove of album covers, ukuleles, guitars—even a limited-edition copy of Renny Yater’s board from Apocalypse Now.
 962-9048, sbsurfingmuseum.com.

 The Harissa Bomb, a toasted baguette sandwich at lively Metropulos Fine Foods Merchant, explodes with the flavors of smoked turkey, Tunisian pepper spread, chipotle aioli, and melted Jack cheese.
 899-2300, metrofinefoods.com.

 The swirly mural of a busty mermaid at Mermaid’s Chest beckons browsers to discover vintage glassware, tea sets, turquoise jewelry,jean jackets, porkpie hats, crocodile belts, and strappy 1940s and ’50s shoes.
 966-1915.